keyvank/tsp/0-preface.md

 In the final chapter, we will learn how people can use math for bringing trust into their wild digital world.
 We will start by learning the history of cryptography, and how people can encrypt and sign digital documents with their digital identities.
 We will discuss the electronic-cash revolution and see how math can help us to save ourselves from the evil and escape some of the limitations governments put on us.
 We will discuss ways we can convincingly prove people that we know something, without revealing it, and see how we can use these methods for building truly private cryptocurrencies.

 Without a doubt, people love things they have built on their own more than anything else.
 If you are planning to implement the codes in this book on your own, I suggest you to do it in a programming language other than Python.
 Writing the codes in Python might make you feel you are not doing anything new, and you may really end up copying and pasting what you read in the book.
 On the other hand, by rewriting all the logic in another language, you will force yourself to translate what you are reading, leading to a much deeper understanding of what is happening.
 It will also give you the feeling of creating something new, increasing your dopamine levels and motivation!

+## What do I need to know?

+As previously noted, although the book is about ideas and not the implementations, and I didn't want to make the content in this book dependant on a specific programming language, I still chose to write the codes in a real programming language instead of using pseudo-codes.
+Pseudo-codes assume that the reader is a human and does not have the coherency of a real programming language, which is what we care in this book.

+I found Python programming language a good choice, since it's the first (Or second?) most popular language among all the developers in the world.
+I thought Python is the English language of the programmer community.
+Python isn't the right choice for implementing many of the topics we are discussing in this book (Since efficiency is very important in most of them), but it's one of the easiest languages you can use for prototyping things and learning the concepts.

+Therefore you will need to know the basics of Python programming.
+Some knowledge of *NIX operating systems can become handy in some parts of the book.